-Chair, who is elected by the members of the QEC and appointed by the Royal College Council.
-He / she will have been a consultant for 5 years and a member of the committee for 2 years prior to appointment.
-The Chair will sit on the Royal College Council and Executive Committee and be an exofficio member of the Service Design & Delivery Committee.
+Chair or two Co-Chairs, who is/are elected by the members of the QEC and appointed by the Royal College Council.
+They will have been a consultant for 5 years and a member of the committee for 2 years prior to appointment.

+The Chair will sit on the Royal College Council and Executive Committee (where they will share one vote) and be an ex-officio member of the Service Design & Delivery Committee.
 Chairs of Subcommittees.
 Subcommittee chairs will be a current consultant.
 Applications will be invited by the Royal College of Emergency Medicine, and the most suitable applicant will be recommended by the QEC and appointed by the Royal College Council